Education in Odisha: Shriram Chandra Bhanja Medical College

 Established in 1944, The Shriram Chandra Bhanja Medical College (SCB Medical College) at Cuttack, is the premier medical institution in Odisha and one of the oldest in India.
 It offers postgraduate degrees in all broad areas of medicine.
 It also runs super speciality training facilities in several areas such as cardiology, neurosurgery, and radiotherapy.
 There also exists a dental wing under the SCB Medical college.

 Shri Jagannath Sanskrit Vishvavidayalaya

 Shri Jagannath Sanskrit Vishvavidayalaya was established in Puri by the erstwhile Chief Minister of Odisha Janaki Ballabh Pattanayak, an eminent scholar of Sanskrit, on 7 July 1981.
 It is the third Sanskrit university of the country next to Sampurnananda Sanskrit University of Banaras and Kameswar Singh Sanskrit University of Darabhanga.

 Utkal University

 Utkal University (Vani Vihar) was the first university to be established in Odisha in 1943.
 It is also the seventeenth oldest in India.
 It is located in Bhubaneswar and has about 3,000 postgraduate and doctoral students enrolled.
 The university has jurisdiction over nine districts in Odisha, namely Angul, Cuttack, Dhenkanal, Jajpur, Jagatsinghpur, Kendrapara, Khurda, Nayagarh and Puri catering to the needs of higher education of a population of over 11 million people.

 Utkal University of Culture

 The Utkal University of Culture is a newly established institution located in Bhubaneswar.

+Vikram Dev University

+The Vikram Dev University (formerly: Vikram Deb Autonomous College) is a institutionally transformed university at Jeypore, Koraput.
+It was established as College in 1947, making it one of the oldest educational institutions in Odisha.